senacor/InnoLabFacebookMessenger/docs/facebook_chatbot_with_ai/dialogflow/README.md

 #### User says

-The "User says" are the expressions which will be used to match an intent by the users message.
-The can be defined as example in natural language (Example mode ") or as Template (Template mode @).
+The "User says" are the expressions which will be used to match an intent by a user's message.
+The can be defined as examples in natural language (Example mode ") or as Template (Template mode @).
 It is recommended use the example mode because it is more easy to train the machine learning.

 In the sentence of the user says you are able to add or mark the entities.
 They will be used as structured input for actions or responses.